CNugteren/CLTune/README.md

     cmake -DCMAKE_INSTALL_PREFIX=/path/to/install/directory ..

 You can then link your own programs against the CLTune library.
-An example for a Linux-system:
+An example for a Linux-system with OpenCL:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/libcltune.so
     g++ example.cc -o example -L/path/to/libcltune.so -lcltune -lOpenCL